Well, we definitely know we are in India!

 The walls are seventy feet high with two moats – the first had crocodiles in it and the second had leopards!
 Most of this structure is local red sandstone but there is still lots of marble and semi-precious stones – the same kind of inlay work as the Taj.
-The temperature soars into the 40’s as we wander through with a guide and I find it amusing that one of our party, Graham, has to interpret our guide’s English!
+The temperature soars into the 40’s as we wander through with a guide and I find it amusing that one of our party, Graeme, has to interpret our guide’s English!

 We finish up the day with a late lunch at this incredible air-conditioned oasis of a restaurant where the food is just sublime.
 The standout dish is the butter chicken but we all enjoy the kofta made with soft cheese and dried fruits inside it.
 We order lachha paratha as we had it yesterday – a shallow-fried flat-bread pleated in various strips and layers – seriously one of the best gifts to the culinary world.

 The competition is on to get a photo with the most people on a bike – my record stands with six.

 “To step outside your comfort zone could be the most rewarding experience of your life” Lee O’Connor